 - Voice any or all of the following:

-- Cell, work, or home
+- o Cell, work, or home

 - Text

 - Email

-In the event of an emergency, property management will send out a JBG SMITH Connect mass emergency alert message using either pre-scripted notifications, or will create their own notification using depending upon circumstances.
+In the event of a building emergency, property management would send out a JBG SMITH Connect mass emergency alert message using either pre-scripted notifications or will create a customized notification depending upon circumstances.
 Under certain circumstances recipients may be asked to respond back following the directions and response options provided in the message.